 AREUEA was originated at the 1964 meeting of the Allied Social Science Association in Chicago.
 AREUEA grew from discussions of individuals that recognized a need for more information and analysis in the fields of real estate development, planning and economics.

 Over more than 45 years AREUEA has grown to be the leader in supporting and promoting real estate & urban economics research of the utmost quality.

 The vibrancy of AREUEA has been and will continue to be based on individuals who support and believe in the mission of the organization.

 AREUEA organizes three conferences a year, as well as partners with other organizations and agencies, to offer multiple opportunities designed to provide open forums for the exchange of ideas and the dissemination of research relevant to applied decision making in real estate finance and urban economics.

-AREUEA-ASSA - Philadelphia, PA
+AREUEA-ASSA - Boston, MA

 National - Washington, DC